EldonGabriel/eldongabriel.github.io/_posts/2025-08-10-cybersecurity-report-template.md

 A clear naming convention might seem like a small detail, but in cybersecurity, **small details often make the biggest difference.** Combined with a well-structured template, it helps ensure your reports are not only informative but also credible, consistent, and ready for real-world use.

-> **ℹ️ Note:** This post documents a project originally completed in February 2025 during my studies at the Mossé Cyber Security Institute (MCSI).
-It has been updated for clarity and to reflect how I’ve refined the template through later professional projects.
+> **ℹ️ Note:** Originally completed in Feb 2025 at MCSI; updated for clarity and template refinements.